 Second-hand child restraints and booster seats

-If you have the chance of using a second-hand restraint, make sure you check:
+If you choose to use a second-hand child restraint, make sure you check:

-- that all the parts, including the instruction booklet, are included.
+- whether it comes with all the parts, including the instruction booklet.

-To make sure your child will be kept as safe as possible, don’t accept or use a restraint that has:
+To make sure your child is as safe as possible, don’t buy, accept or use a restraint that:

-- been in a crash, even if there’s no obvious damage
+- has been in a crash, even if there’s no obvious damage

-- splits, cracks or large stress marks in the restraint shell
+- has splits, cracks or large stress marks in the restraint shell

-- straps that are frayed, worn or damaged
+- has straps that are frayed, worn or damaged

 Children with additional needs

-Children with additional needs present many challenges for safe car travel.
-Allied health clinicians, such as occupational therapists, can work with your family to identify suitable strategies.
-These can include modifying a restraint, recommending a restraint accessory or prescribing a specialised restraint.
+Health professionals like occupational therapists can work with your family to come up with ways to ensure safety.
+These can include modifying a restraint, recommending a restraint accessory or suggesting a specialised restraint.